 2016 Dr. Ifland begins offering online support to overeaters.
 The rationale for focusing on online programs is that overeaters are severely addicted which justifies a level of support equal to Intensive Outpatient Treatment.
 However, such treatment is not available.
 The initial offering of one phone call per day is not enough.
 The program builds to 4 hours per day of live programming.

-2019 The Daily Addiction Reset Community (ARC) with the one-week intensive Reset Week, finally bring control over food to a beta test group of 30 individuals who had been bingeing uncontrollably.
-Access to four hours of live programming per day on the Zoom platform, plus a periodic all-day, multi-day live program proves to be enough to keep addictive overeating and diet-related diseases in remission.
+2019 The Daily Addiction Reset Community (ARC) with the one-week intensive Reset Week, finally brings control over food to a beta test group of 30 individuals who had been bingeing uncontrollably.
+Access to four hours of live programming per day on the Zoom platform, plus a periodic all-day, multi-day live program proves to be enough to keep addictive overeating and diet-related diseases in remission. (www.foodaddictionreset.com) (www.resetweek.com)

-2019 The American College of Nutrition promotes Dr. Ifland to Fellow.
+2019 The American College of Nutrition promotes Dr. Ifland to Fellow in recognition of her work in processed food addiction.

 Future.
-Dr. Ifland continues to work to improve retention, shorten the time to control over food, and attract compulsive overeaters to her programs.
+Dr. Ifland continues to train both professionals and lay people to lead others out of the misery of processed foods.
+She works to improve retention, shorten the time to control over food, and attract compulsive overeaters to her programs.